jvde-github/AIS-catcher/README.md

 - Addition of country field to JSON output (mapped from MMSI code), switch on with ``-M M``.
 - Addition of option ``-gr BLOCK_COUNT`` for RTL-SDR to increase size of buffer.
 - AIS-catcher can be used as a command line utility to decode NMEA lines, see this [section](https://github.com/jvde-github/AIS-catcher/blob/main/README.md#AIS-catcher-as-a-command-line-NMEA-decoder).
-- Experimental functionality to filter UDP output on message type, e.g. send only messages of type 1, 2, 3, 5, 18, 19, 24 and 27:
+- Experimental functionality to filter UDP, HTTP and screen output on message type, e.g. send only messages of type 1, 2, 3, 5, 18, 19, 24 and 27 over UDP:
 ```
 AIS-catcher -u 127.0.0.1 10110 FILTER on ALLOW_TYPE 1,2,3,5,18,19,24,27
 ```